- numbers of contacts with parents and professionals;

 The collection of the Program Measures Survey will be truly random across the Parent Centers.
 In order for it to be random, someone has to generate a random list of participants.
 In this case, the CPIR will generate the random list for each Parent Center but will need to have a coded list of participants to generate that list.

-Assigning every parent a unique code and providing CPIR with only the unique code is an ironclad way to protect the personally identifiable information of the parents and child.
+Assigning every individual a unique code and providing CPIR with only the unique code is an ironclad way to protect the personally identifiable information of the parents, youth/young adult and child.
 CPIR will never know the identity of the family behind the unique code, only the Parent Center involved will know.
 In this, CPIR is an intermediary facilitating the random selection of families to participate in the Program Measures Survey.

 You should only include contacts for which you have either a phone number or an email address, so you will have a way of contacting them with the Program Measures Survey.